How do I figure out which route I need to use?

 When will the bus be at my stop?

 If your stop is not listed as a time check, then you will need to guesstimate when the bus will arrive.
 For example, University City Boulevard time checks at Patrick Henry at 8 a.m., and it takes 15 minutes to get to campus.
 Or, you can use our live map on our website or download our app.
-We recommend getting to a stop 5 minutes before the predicted time as buses will only wait at time checks.
+We recommend getting to a stop at least 5 minutes before the predicted time as buses will only wait at time checks.

 What if I lost something on the bus?